cageissler/cageissler.github.io/teaching.md

 ## Courses taught

+### At Boston College:

+- General Linguistics.
+Fall 2024, Fall 2025, Spring 2026
+- Phonetics and Phonology.
+Spring 2025, Spring 2026
+- Historical Linguistics.
+Spring 2025
+- Writing Systems of the World.
+Fall 2024, Spring 2026
+- The Linguistic Structure of Tibetan.
+Spring 2025
+- Linguistics and Artificial Intelligence.
+Fall 2025

 ### At Carleton College:

 - Phonetics and Phonology.
 Fall 2023
 - Introduction to Linguistics.
-Winter 2024, Spring 2024 (anticipated)
+Winter 2024, Spring 2024
 - Laboratory Phonology.
-Winter 2024 (anticipated)
+Winter 2024
 - Language in the United States.
-Spring 2024 (anticipated)
+Spring 2024

 ### At Heinrich Heine University Duesseldorf: